isailg/Javascript_notes/README.md

 # Javascript_notes
-Notes of Javascript of sintaxis examples.
+Notes of Javascript for sintaxis examples.